 Passion is an essential trait that makes an elite athlete.
-After all, they wouldn’t devote so much time and energy to their sports if they didn’t have that drive and dedication to succeed.
+After all, they wouldn’t devote so much time and energy to their sports if they didn’t have the drive and dedication to succeed.
 Many athletes have a passion to win and be the very best.
-The world of logistics sales is similarly fast-paced and competitive, offering the opportunity to overcome challenges and become successful.
+The world of logistics sales is similarly fast paced and competitive, offering the opportunity to overcome challenges and become successful.

-In order to thrive in the logistics industry, a competitive spirit is a necessity.
+To thrive in the logistics industry, a competitive spirit is a must.
 This is another parallel to being a successful athlete.
 Many have an inner drive to work harder than their opponents and even their teammates, giving them more motivation than they might have on their own.
-Logistics sales can offer an environment that requires competition in order to succeed, just like athletics.
+Logistics sales can offer an environment that fosters competition to be successful, just like athletics.

 Strong work ethic

 The drive to succeed is an integral part of the mentality of college athletes, and it’s really what puts former athletes ahead of the curve in the logistics sales and transportation industry.
-In order for athletes to be successful in their given sports, they’ve had to work hard their whole lives by preparing mentally, training physically, and studying playbooks, all while remaining academically eligible.
-Generally, the student athletes who excelled are the ones who worked the hardest—which is the same mentality and work ethic that helps propel them into successful careers in logistics sales.
+For athletes to be successful in their given sports, they’ve dedicated their lives to preparing mentally, training physically, studying playbooks, and remaining academically eligible.
+Generally, the student athletes who excelled are the ones who worked the hardest—which is the same mentality and work ethic that propels them into successful careers in logistics sales.

 Logistics sales is a perfect job for former athletes

-Q & A with Mike Crawford, President of ITS Logistics
+Q & A with Mike Crawford, Chief Operating Officer of ITS Logistics

 What skills as a former athlete translate over to a career in Logistics Sales?

-“The skills that were ingrained in me playing football in high school, college and the NFL that really translate are: teamwork, passion, competitive spirit, and a strong work ethic.
-Work ethic being such a key driver for me personally, considering I was a former college football walk-on/equipment guy.
+“The skills that were ingrained in me playing all sports in high school, then football in college and the NFL that translate are: teamwork, passion, competitive spirit, and a strong work ethic.
+Work ethic being the common denominator to success and such a key driver for me personally, considering I only got my shot to walk on if I agreed to be an equipment guy.
 Teamwork is not just a clichéd word either, it really means something at ITS.
-It’s about bringing together different personalities with different individual goals and desires to work hard and fight for each other.
-Next up is passion, the amount of hard work, physically and mentally, the sacrifice you have to go through to really compete in any sport at a high level, takes a lot of passion. lastly, competitive spirit and work ethic, you have to want to work harder than the person across from you, even the person next to you.
-The players that really succeed in their sports—they’re the ones that work harder than anybody else.
+It’s about bringing together diverse backgrounds and personalities with different individual goals and desires, to fight for each other and that all equaling a common goal.
+Next up is passion: the amount of hard work, physically and mentally, and the sacrifice you have to go through to compete in any sport at a high level is driven by the passion to win and be great.
+Lastly, competitive spirit and work ethic, you have to want to work harder than the person across from you, even the person next to you.
+Talent only gets you so far.
+I have seen so many players with superior talent fail because they didn’t put the time into being great.
+Players that succeed in their sports—they’re the ones that knew they had to put the time in.
 Sports breed that kind of mentality, and that competitive nature really shines through in our business.
-We love that in our employees and we really look for it in our hiring process.
+We love that in our employees, and we really look for it in our hiring process.
 I think that’s a company culture that we’ve really embraced at ITS and we’ve had great success hiring former athletes to fit that culture, while still having a lot of fun too!”

 What’s your best advice for former athletes looking to find a new career?

 “Many of my former teammates and other athletes I knew in college and the pros aren’t being challenged in their careers after sports.
-They miss that competition and competing at that high level.
-I challenge all of these former athletes to keep that determination to be great.
+There truly isn’t a substitute for it in real life, and they miss that competition and camaraderie.
+I challenge all former athletes to keep that determination to be great.
 Stay in shape, stay sharp mentally, eat right, make the adjustments needed to be on top of your game now, just like you did when you were playing—but shift your focus to that next challenge, whatever career you choose.
-Attack it with that same passion and work ethic and let the chips fall where they may.”
+Don’t take the easy way out and lose the things that made you great- attack it with that same passion and dedication, and it will equal success off the field or court.”

 Would you say former athletes have an advantage to being successful in business?

-“Being successful as a college athlete or in a professional sport probably means you haven’t been able to get much real-world work experience, so it’s gonna be hard to start out.
-I mean it’s been go, go, go in your sport, and then it’s, now stop that thing that has absolutely consumed your life—and go get a job.
+“Being successful as a college athlete or in a professional sport probably means you haven’t been able to get much real-world work experience, so it’s going to be hard to start out.
+I mean it’s been go, go, go in your sport, and then you suddenly stop the thing that has absolutely consumed your life—and go get a job.
 You need to deal with the psychology of your sports career being truly over.
 And now what are you going to do next?
 But I think once they’re able to get that first start, get some on-the-job training, they’re really going to succeed if they can apply that same passion and desire to a new challenge.
 It’s not always easy, but we’ve seen that approach absolutely succeed at ITS.”